By Michael Lanza

 Those are the only two ways of getting a Wonderland Trail permit—and a reservation is a better strategy because it will be difficult to walk in and find enough campsite availability to create an itinerary for hiking the entire trail.

-For trips beginning May 27 through Oct.
-10, Mount Rainier National Park accepts applications for permit reservations at recreation.gov/permits/4675317.
+For trips beginning May 26 through Oct.
+9, 2023, Mount Rainier National Park accepts applications for permit reservations at recreation.gov/permits/4675317 up to two days before a trip starts.

 Want to hike the Wonderland Trail?
 Get my expert e-guide